Thirty-seventh government of Israel: Ultra-Orthodox draft

 The High Court of Justice ruled on 28 March 2024 that yeshiva funds would no longer be available for students who are "eligible for enlistment", effectively allowing ultra-Orthodox Jews to be drafted into the IDF.
 Attorney general Gali Baharav-Miara indicated on 31 March that the conscription process must begin on 1 April.
 The court ruled on 25 June that the IDF must begin to draft yeshiva students.

 Likud announced on 7 July that it would not put forward any legislation after Shas and United Torah Judaism said that they would boycott the plenary session over the lack of legislation dealing with the Haredi draft.
 The Ultra-Orthodox boycott continued for a second day, with UTJ briefly ending its boycott on 9 July to unsuccessfully vote in favor of a bill which would have weakened the Law of Return.

 Yuli Edelstein, who was replaced by Boaz Bismuth on the Foreign Affairs and Defense Committee in early August, published a draft version of the conscription law shortly before his ouster.
 Bismuth cancelled the work on the draft law in September 2025, which Edelstein called "a shame."
+Bismuth released the official version of the draft law in late November 2025.
+It weakened penalties for draft evaders, with Edelstein saying it was "the exact opposite" of the bill which he attempted to pass.

+Netanyahu and Smotrich announced in March 2026 that the bill was set aside after the beginning of the 2026 Iran war, to allow for the passage of the budget.
+Nonetheless, Netanyahu announced in May 2026 that he intended to bring back the bill, with the Knesset's Foreign Affairs and Defense Committee expected to take up the bill on 20 May.